larryhastings/big/README.md

 j = Log(a)
 ```

-If you specify a string, `Log` will use that string as a filename,
+If you specify a string, `Log` will assume that string represents a
-and append the log to that file:
+filename, and append the log to that file:

 ```Python
 j = Log('/tmp/log.txt')
 ```

-By default this will buffer up messages until the log is flushed,
-then open the file, flush *all* messages with one big write,
-and close the file.

 (You can also specify a `pathlib.Path` object--that works the same.)

+When writing to a file, `Log` will buffer up messages until the log
+is flushed, then open the file, flush *all* messages with one big
+write, and close the file.

 Some more options:

 * If you pass in an open file handle (like the result of calling `open`),
   `Log` will write log messages to the file handle.
 * If you pass in a callable, `Log` will call the callable once for every
-  formatted message.
+  formatted message, with just one argument, the formatted log message.
-* There's a special value, `big.log.TMPFILE`, that logs to a temporary
+* There's a special sentinel value in the `big.log` module: `big.log.TMPFILE`.
+  If you specify that as a destination, `Log` will send the log to a
-  file in your configured temporary directory.
-The filename starts
+  file with a dynamically generated name in your configured temporary
-  with the name of the log, followed by the start time, then the process ID,
+  directory.
+The filename starts with the name of the log; this is
+  followed by the start time, then the process ID, and finally ends with
-  and ends with `.txt`.
-Every time the log resets it switches to
-  a new filename.
+  `.txt`.
+Every time the log resets it switches to a new filename.
 * A destination of `None` doesn't log anywhere.
 If you want to
   create a `Log` object that doesn't actually write the log anywhere,
   construct it as `big.Log(None)`.

-Note that if you pass in multiple destinations, `Log` will send all the
+If you pass in multiple destinations, `Log` will send all the
 log messages to *all* of them.
+You could log to `TMPFILE`, `print`,
+and an array, all at the same time!

-Finally, if you like the buffer-until-flush behavior of files,
+Finally, if you like the "buffer-until-flush" behavior of files,
-but want to apply it to a different destination, wrap that
+but want to use that with another destination, wrap that destination
-destination with a call to `Log.Buffer()`.
-Without an argument,
+with a call to `Log.Buffer()`.
+Without an argument, `Log.Buffer()`
-`Log.Buffer()` buffers all messages until flush, then writes them
+buffers all messages until flush, then writes them all to
-all to `builtins.print`.
-If you specify a destination (as a
+`builtins.print`.
+If you specify a destination (as a positional
-positional parameter), *that* destination is where the log messages
+parameter), *that* destination is where the log messages are sent
-are sent when the log is flushed.
-See the *Custom Destinations* section below for more information on
+when the log is flushed.
+See the *Custom Destinations* section
-this and similar advanced techniques.
+below for more information on this and similar advanced techniques.

-### Configuration, via keyword-only parameters
+### Configuration via keyword-only parameters

+You configure your `Log` instance by supplying keyword
+arguments to the `Log` constructor.
+Note that, like
+the list of destinations, these can only be specified
+as arguments to the constructor; you can't change any
+of these settings once the `Log` instance is initialized.

-The most important setting is probably the `threading`
+The most important setting is the `threading`
 parameter.
+This configures whether or not the `Log`
+instance uses a worker thread to do all the actual
-By default it's true, which means the log
+logging.
+By default `threading` is true, which means
-uses an external thread to format and write the log
+the log uses an external thread to format and write
-messages.
-Log messages and other operations are sent
+the log messages.
+Log messages and other operations
-to that thread via a `queue.Queue`, which ensures log
+are sent to that thread via a `queue.Queue`, which
-messages are sent to the log in a high-performance
+ensures log messages are sent to the log in a
-and thread-safe way.
+high-performance and thread-safe way.

 If you pass in `threading=False` to the `Log` constructor,
 the log won't use an external thread.
 Instead, every